The Best Android Keyboard Apps: Gboard, Swiftkey, Chrooma, and more!

 Gboard used to be a pretty vanilla keyboard, but steady feature additions and improvements over the past couple of years have made it one of the best in the business.
 Accurate word predictions, smooth glide typing, nifty gesture controls for cursor and deletion, Google Assistant and Google Translate integration, and multilingual typing are some of the main reasons why Gboard should be your default keyboard.
 Since it’s a Google app, it’s always getting better.

-For example, Google is testing a new feature in the app that will make it even more convenient to quickly access clipboard content, while in Android 12, the keyboard will sync its theme with your wallpaper.
+There’s a neat Emoji Kitchen feature that lets you merge two emoji to create unique stickers, while on devices running Android 12 and above the keyboard can now sync its theme with your wallpaper.
 The sluggishness and laggy experience that many users had complained about are gone too.
 It’s now as fast and smooth as it can get.

-Swiftkey has been around since the old days of Android and remains the most versatile and feature-packed keyboard you can get on the Google Play Store.
+Swiftkey — now Microsoft Swiftkey — has been around since the old days of Android and remains the most versatile and feature-packed keyboard you can get on the Google Play Store.
 Customization is the name of the game with Swiftkey, and there are tons of options and controls to really make your keyboard your very own.

 The thing I like the most about Swiftkey is that all essentials are accessible right from the keyboard.
 Like Gboard, it also has a quick access bar at the top with shortcuts for GIFs, stickers, clipboard, and translator.
-The word predictions and auto-correct have gone a bit off lately, but hopefully, this will be fixed with updates.
+The word predictions and auto-correct is a little behind that of Gboard but hopefully this will continue to get better over time.

 If there was ever an RGB equivalent of PC keyboards on Android, it would have to be Chrooma.
 Chrooma’s main attraction is that it adapts to the primary color scheme of the app you’re using.
 It turns green when texting in WhatsApp, orange while in Gmail, and so on.
 It comes with dozens of skins and color palettes, including a cool RGB theme.
 There’s never a dull moment while using this keyboard.